 In our previous article, we talked about the importance of an omnichannel user experience.
 An effective and properly designed omnichannel ecosystem results in an exceptional user experience.

-The first thing that needs to be done is for your business to understand and research the user journeys in which your customers take to complete their desired tasks across multiple devices and channels.
+The first thing that needs to be done is for your business to understand and conduct user research on the user journeys in which your customers take to complete their desired tasks across multiple devices and channels.

 Customers often own several devices and with that, comes with different channels of interaction with the same business.
 These interactions are opportunities that need to be met with new and improved holistic experience, separate interactions are of the past.
 A successful omnichannel user experience is crucial in meeting customers’ expectations.